The64thGamer/cheeseepedia/content/wiki/january-2014-show.md

 - The Studio C Puppets backdrop goes back to the old 2000s look.
 - The backdrop colors are as follows: Pasqually's is Red, Helen's is Green, Jasper's is Blue and Munch's is Orange.
-- The logo used between songs is the [April 2005](https://decodedocdigitize.miraheze.org/wiki/CEC_TV_April_2005_Show) shows mechanical looking CEC TV.
+- The CEC TV logo used between songs is reused from April 2005.
 - This show brought back Helen Henny's Hollywood for the first time in 20 years.
 - This show also created a new Baking with Betty after almost a decade.
 - On the Studio C SD copy of the show at the end is a clip from the 'Kittens In The Kitchen Wearing Mittens' Intermission.
 - This is the last show with curtain and gobo signals appearing in reused live shows.
-After this show, these stage effects would be left unused due to older lives being reprogrammed.
+After this show, these stage effects would be left unused due to older live shows being reprogrammed.